PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 ## Quality Control
-For quality control of PacBio HiFi reads we used FastQC.
+For quality control of PacBio HiFi reads we used `FastQC.sh`.

 ## Raw Assembly
-Initial raw assembly was done with hifiasm.
+Initial raw assembly was done with `hifiasm1.sh`.